Ford Puma 1.5 EcoBoost ST Gold Edition 5dr

 The mild-hybrid works entirely as advertised, making the engine drive like a bigger one, while still showing impressive economy when you're going gently.
 Also it does a great job of quick idle-stop in town, turning off the engine before you've stopped, and restarts instantly and magically at the very last moment before you need it to pull away.

 The steering is very Ford-like if a bit more rubbery than in a Focus or Fiesta.
-It’s intuitive and clean, with a bit of feel.
+It's intuitive and clean, with a bit of feel.
 The Puma contains cornering roll decently, and balances the grip at the front and back.
-You can bowl along through a set of tricky bends and it won’t shirk the challenge.
+You can bowl along through a set of tricky bends and it won't shirk the challenge.
 Body control is genuinely good.

 The ride is a little bobbly, but the suspension accepts big hits well enough.
 You sit 3cm higher off the floor than in a Fiesta, and the floor is 3cm higher off the road.
 That 6cm total lift is noticeable, but it's not exactly SUV altitude, and the driving position isn't too upright.